MolBIFFM/diana/README.md

     }
 ]
 ```
-A regular expression used to extract all matching modification sites from an entry in the table, possibly stripping it of additional information.
+A regular expression used to extract all matching modification sites from an entry in the table, possibly removing additional information.
 The default setting is `"^(.+?)$"`, corresponding to the entire entry.

 ```json
 [